 What they found out was that the enzymes located in adipose tissue (fat mass) literally neutralize DHT, breaking it down into a less potent byproduct, 5alpha-androstane 3alpha,17beta-diol.

 In short, their conclusion was this: The more fat a man has hanging around, the more the active DHT in his body is neutralized.

 2. Fat Mass Increases Aromatase Enzyme Activity

-Aromatase enzyme is responsible for the conversion of androgens (male hormones) into estrogens (female hormones).
+The aromatase enzyme is responsible for the conversion of androgens (male hormones) into estrogens (female hormones).

 In other words, it literally converts the hormone that makes you a man into a hormone that makes a woman.

-Basically, the more aromatase enzyme activity you have, the lower your testosterone, and higher your estrogen levels will be.
+Basically, the more aromatase enzyme activity you have, the lower your testosterone, and the higher your estrogen levels will be.

 And it just so happens that the enzyme basically lives inside of your fat cells, especially in the abdominal area, which is why studies have found that the more excess fat you carry around, the higher your aromatase activity will be.

 3. Obese People Have High Baseline Leptin

 Leptin is a satiety hormone that controls the feelings of fullness, metabolism, and appetite, along with multiple other functions…